sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 - A thermocouple connected to the device being cooled to sense the temperature.
 - A microcontroller wired to control the TEC using the thermocouple as feedback.

-The thermal engineer explains the straightoforward control algorithm requirements..
-All their analysis shows that they just need to keep the component between 20 and 80 degrees Celsius.
-The component generates heat during operation, so the only element needed is the cooler.
-The temperature is expected to change slowly, so they suspect that it will be sufficient to just occasionally monitor the temperature, and if it gets to 80 degrees, turn on the cooler and keep it on until the thermocouple reports 20 degrees.
+The system generates heat during operation, so the only active element necessary is a cooler.
+Analysis shows that component needs to be kept between 20 and 80 degrees Celsius.
+Every minute the temperature should be checked.
+If the reported temperature is 80 degrees of above then the TEC should be turned on until the temperature hits the lower bound of 20 degrees.

 You write a very minimal program:
 ```c++